Technology Support Specialist

 Edgewood College, an Equal Opportunity Employer, is committed to academic excellence through diversity in its faculty, staff, and students.
 Candidates must demonstrate multicultural competence – the awareness, knowledge, and skills needed to work with others who are culturally different from self in meaningful, relevant, and productive ways.
 Applicants from traditionally underrepresented populations including women and racial and ethnic minorities are especially encouraged to apply.
 The selected candidate must actively support the mission of the College by working with faculty, staff and students to share in our core values — truth, compassion, justice, partnership, and community.

-To Apply: Send a cover letter, resume, and references to:
+To apply: Send a cover letter, resume, and references to:

-Human Resources – TTSP
+Human Resources – TCSP

 1000 Edgewood College Drive